GovTechSG/apex-cloud-troubleshooting/docs/monitoring/viewing-stack-trace.md

 1. Copy the `correlationId` value of the problematic API request.

-### Step 2: Display the stack traces that correspond to the correlation ID
+## Step 2: Display the stack traces that correspond to the correlation ID

 1. Open the data view dropdown, and select the **apigw-traffic-trace** data view.

-1. On the KQL search field, enter a query for the `correlationId` field, and use the correlation ID value of the problematic request.
+1. On the KQL search field, enter a query for the correlation ID parameter obtained in the previous steps.

     For example, `correlationId : ac25ff63feabb71075ce47f5`

 1. Submit the query.
 A list of stack traces that correspond to the correlation ID are displayed in the document table.

-### Step 3: Review the strack trace logs
+## Step 3: Review the strack trace logs

 1. From the list of **Available fields**, add the following fields as columns in the document table to simplify your view:
     - `timestamp`